docker/docs/docker-for-windows/troubleshoot.md

 #### Volume mounts from host paths use a `nobrl` option to override database locking

 You may encounter problems using volume mounts on the host, depending on the database software and which options are enabled.
-Docker for Windows uses [SMB/CIFS protocols](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365233(v=vs.85).aspx) to mount host paths, and mounts them with the `nobrl` option, which prevents
+Docker Desktop for Windows uses [SMB/CIFS protocols](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365233(v=vs.85).aspx) to mount host paths, and mounts them with the `nobrl` option, which prevents